Wondering about what types of careers are best for you, based on your Enneagram test results

 - Their key motivations are to be self-reliant by proving their strengths and resisting their weakness.
 Simply, they want to be important in their world and, essentially, dominate the environment in which they exist.
 This helps them to stay in control of their situation, always.

-Some classic examples of type 8 personalities include Franklin D. Roosevelt, Winston Churchill, Fidel Castro, Martin Luther King, Jr., John McCain, Donald Trump, Pablo Picasso, Ernest Hemingway, Toni Morrison, Serena Williams, Aretha Franklin, Queen Latifah, Jack Black, Pink, Frank Sinatra, Clint Eastwood, Jack Nicholson, Russell Crowe, Matt Damon, Alec Baldwin, Rosie O’Donnell, Dr. Phil and more.
+Some classic examples of type 8 personalities include Franklin D. Roosevelt, Winston Churchill, Fidel Castro, Martin Luther King, Jr., John McCain, Pablo Picasso, Ernest Hemingway, Toni Morrison, Serena Williams, Aretha Franklin, Queen Latifah, Jack Black, Pink, Frank Sinatra, Clint Eastwood, Jack Nicholson, Russell Crowe, Matt Damon, Alec Baldwin, Rosie O’Donnell, Dr. Phil and more.

 Type 8 personalities are dubbed challengers because, of all the personality types, they "enjoy taking on challenges themselves as well as giving others opportunities that challenge them to exceed themselves in some way," according to the Enneagram Institute.
 "Eights are charismatic and have the physical and psychological capacities to persuade others to follow them into all kinds of endeavors — from starting a company, to rebuilding a city, to running a household, to waging war, to making peace."